bigtreetech/docs/docs/Panda_Breath.md

 >**Early Production Units**: If your X1 has factory-installed threaded posts on the right side (early batches), use the included M3×8 machine screws directly—no printed insert needed.

-1. Align Panda Breath's bottom tabs with the alignment posts and fasten using the included self-tapping screws.
+1.Align Panda Breath's bottom tabs with the alignment posts and fasten using the included self-tapping screws.
 Avoid over-tightening, as previously mentioned.

 <img src=img/PandaBreath/Pinstall03.jpg width="500"/>